Animal Re-Identification on Microcontrollers: Experiment on Arduino

 However, training on a public dataset and then deploying the model as-is at a new site often does not work well.
 Public datasets and real deployment environments can differ substantially.
 As illustrated in Figure~\ref{fig:comparison_cattle}, cattle from different regions are photographed under different lighting and weather conditions, with distinct backgrounds, ground surfaces, and camera viewpoints.
 In addition, the animals themselves may look different due to age, body condition, feeding practices, or surface contamination such as mud or partial occlusion~\cite{beery2018recognition, rastikerdar2024situ, burkard2024automated, tuia2022perspectives}.
 These differences create a domain shift between the source dataset and the target deployment site~\cite{zhou2022domain}.
 If we train only on the public dataset and apply the model directly to our collected images, performance drops because the model has never seen the visual characteristics of the new environment.
 This is shown in \autoref{tab:finetune_results}.

 To bridge this gap without collecting a large new dataset, we adopt a data-efficient fine-tuning strategy.
 We first train the model on a public dataset to learn a general animal re-identification representation and save the resulting weights.
 When adapting to our collected data, we reload this pretrained model, freeze the backbone network, and fine-tune only the final embedding layer using the target images.
 During this stage, we use only a very small amount of new data, typically two to three images per animal identity.
+Since the target-site data are extremely limited, updating even part of the backbone may overfit to the few available examples and weaken the general representation learned from the public dataset.
+We therefore restrict adaptation to the final embedding layer, which provides a lightweight way to adjust the feature space to the new site while keeping the backbone stable.
 This preserves the generic features learned from the source domain, allows the last layer to adjust to the new site, and greatly reduces annotation and computation compared with training from scratch.

 Table~\ref{tab:finetune_results} compares three strategies on the collected dataset.
 The No fine-tuning setting applies the model trained on the public dataset directly to Cornwall Park, with no adaptation.
 The Fine-tuned (few-shot) setting uses the same pretrained model but fine-tunes only the embedding layer with three images per identity.
 The Training from scratch (new data) setting corresponds to the model trained solely on the collected data, without using the public dataset.
 The results show that few-shot fine-tuning consistently improves performance over the no–fine-tuning baseline: both mAP and Top-1 increase when a small number of collected data images is used for adaptation.
 At the same time, the fine-tuned model remains competitive with the model trained from scratch, despite using far fewer local images and much less computation.
 In particular, the few-shot model attains the highest Top-1 accuracy, while its mAP stays close to the from-scratch upper bound.
 Overall, this indicates that the proposed fine-tuning strategy provides a practical, data-efficient way to adapt animal re-identification models to new deployment sites without full retraining.